1 Bridge Street, Kelso, Roxburghshire, TD5 7HT

 Cloakroom with WC and basin.

 The original wood-panelled billiard room complete with full size billiard table in the opposite wing is available for guest’s use.
-This is shared with the guests at The Gate House on a first come, first served basis.
+Please note this wing of the house is undergoing renovation and the room is not presented to the same standard as the rest of the accommodation.
+The billiard room is shared with the guests at The Gate House on a first come, first served basis.

 An external rod / boot room just outside the front door is ideal for the storage of outdoor kit.